lucassaldanha/besu-local-nodes/README.md

-`privacy-onchain-groups-enabled` | Enable flexible privacy groups | `false` for all 3 nodes `permissions-accounts-contract-enabled` | Enable onchain account permissioning | `false` for all 3 nodes `permissions-nodes-contract-enabled` | Enable onchain node permissioning | `false` for all 3 nodes
+`privacy-onchain-groups-enabled` | Enable flexible privacy groups | `false` for all 3 nodes `permissions-accounts-contract-enabled` | Enable onchain account permissioning | `false` for all 3 nodes `permissions-nodes-contract-enabled` | Enable onchain node permissioning | `false` for all 3 nodes `permissions-accounts-config-file-enabled` | Enable local account permissioning | `false` for all 3 nodes `permissions-nodes-config-file-enabled` | Enable local node permissioning | `false` for all 3 nodes

 ## Orion Nodes